wy1iu/sphereface-plus/README.md

 ### Introduction
 Inspired by prior knowledge that weights of classifier represent the center of each class respectively, we propose SphereFace+ by applying Minimum Hyperspherical Energy (MHE), which can effectively enhance inter-class feature separability, to [SphereFace](https://github.com/wy1iu/sphereface).
 Our experiments verify MHE's abilities of improving inter-class feature separability and further boosting the performance of SphereFace for face recognition.
-Our paper is available at [arXiv](https://arxiv.org/abs/1805.09298).
+Our paper is available at [arXiv](https://arxiv.org/abs/1805.09298) (SphereFace+ is described in Section 5.2 of the main paper).

 ### Citation